 Field Description Recurrence How often (Once, Daily, Weekly, Monthly) the report job runs.
-Start Date The day of the week or calendar date the job first runs.
-Run Time The time of day the job runs.
-Email to Recipients of the completed report.
-Deselect any email addresses that should not be used.
-The report is sent only to highlighted email addresses.
-Additional Email Addresses Enter an email address, and then click Add to put it on the Email to list.
+Start date The day of the week or calendar date the job first runs.
+Run time The time of day the job runs.
+Email to Use the Additional email address field to add the appropriate addresses to this list.
+Highlight one or more email addresses to receive the reports in the job.
+(Be sure to deselect any that should not receive the reports.)
+Beginning with v8.1, you can highlight an email address and click Delete to remove it from the list.
+Additional email address Enter an email address, and then click Add to put it on the Email to list.
 The new email address is automatically highlighted with the other selected email addresses.
-Customize email subject and body text Indicates whether default or custom text is used when the completed report is sent to email recipients.
-Email Subject Enter custom text for the subject line of the email message containing the completed reports.
-The default subject reads: "Investigative Reports scheduled job."

-Field Description Email Text Enter custom body text for the email message containing the completed reports.
-The email reads as follows: Report scheduler generated the attached file or files on <date time="">.</date> <custom text=""></custom> To view the generated report(s), click on the following link(s).
+Field Description Customize email subject and body text Mark this check box to customize your email notification subject line and body text.
+If this box is not checked, the default subject and body text are used.
+Email subject Enter custom text for the subject line of the email message containing the completed reports.
+The default subject reads: Investigative Reports scheduled job Email text Enter custom body text for the email message containing the completed reports.
+The email reads as follows, with your text in place of <custom text="">:</custom> Report scheduler generated the attached file or files on <date time=""></date> . <custom text=""></custom> To view the generated report(s), click on the following link(s).
 Note: The link will not work if the recipient does not have access to the web server from which the job was sent.
-Schedule Job Name Assign a unique name for the scheduled job.
+Scheduled job name Assign a unique name for the scheduled job.
 The name identifies this job in the Job Queue.
-Output Format Choose the file format for the scheduled reports: (Adobe) PDF or (Microsoft) Excel .
-Date Range Set the date range to be covered by reports in this job.
+Output format Choose the file format for the scheduled reports: (Adobe) PDF or (Microsoft) Excel .
+Date range Set the date range to be covered by reports in this job.
 All Dates: all available dates in the Log Database.
 Relative : Choose a time period (Days, Weeks, or Months) and the specific period to include (This, Last, Last 2, and so on).
 Specific : set specific dates or a date range for the reports in this job.